PonyWarrior/HadesModRepo/AspectFusion/aspectfusion-readme.txt

 1.2.0

 Changes :
--Varatha Main and Dash attack now use the Flurry Jab version -Varatha spin attack rebound to Reload, hold during attacks to charge -Can now move at 25% speed and dash while charging spear spins
+-Fixed Stygius dash attack switching to a sweep on second dash -Fixed Varatha's Zagreus buff being higher than intended -Varatha Main and Dash attack now use the Flurry Jab version -Varatha spin attack rebound to Reload, hold during attacks to charge -Can now move at 25% speed and dash while charging spear spins

+1.3.0

+Changes:
+-Added new animated icons for every weapon
+-Fixed Rare Crop applying multiple times with Exagryph -Fixed Poseidon Shot being offered instead of Flare with Aegis and Coronacht -Charged Flight now works on extra shields
+-Increased the casting time of spear throws to make it easier to aim